Miriam Adams, C.M., Co-founder/Director

 DCD Co-founder Lawrence Adams passed away in 2003.
 To learn more about Lawrence and the beginnings of Dance Collection Danse, Click Here.

-Amy Bowring, Director of Research
+Amy Bowring, Director of Collections and Research

 Amy Bowring (B.A.
 Fine Arts Studies, York University; M.A.
 Journalism, University of Western Ontario) is a freelance dance writer and historian, Founder/Director of the Society for Canadian Dance Studies and Director of Research at Dance Collection Danse where she was mentored in dance history and preservation by Lawrence Adams.
 She has written historical essays and articles for Dance Collection Danse Magazine, Canadian Encyclopedia, International Dictionary of Modern Dance, Encyclopedia of Theatre Dance in Canada, The Dance Current, as well as for the anthologies Estivale 2000 Proceedings: Canadian Dancing Bodies Then and Now, Canadian Dance: Visions and Stories and Right to Dance: Dancing for Rights.
 She copy edits several dance publications including The Dance Current and the publications of Dance Collection Danse Press/Presse.
 She chronicled Peggy Baker’s Choreographer’s Trust project and curated virtual exhibitions on dance artists Nancy Lima Dent and Alison Sutcliffe.
 Amy is currently writing a book about the Canadian Ballet Festivals (1948-1954).
 She has presented papers at various academic conferences in Canada and the United States and has given lectures at Ryerson University, York University, School of Toronto Dance Theatre, George Brown College and Cawthra Park Secondary School.
 Amy is a co-recipient of the 2002 Toronto Emerging Dance Artist Award for her work as a dance writer.
 She was a board member for Dance Media Group, sat on the Founding National Council of the Canadian Dance Assembly and has served as a member of the Discipline Advisory Committee for Dance at the Canada Council for the Arts.